Workflows

 Workflows define a proactive GTM playbook for your agents to execute.

 A workflow may include a "Call phone" block, which uses that same Voice agent (and associated phone number) to dial a lead's phone number.
-This is an outbound use case.
+This is an outgoing use case.

 Workflow Concepts